matter-labs/zksync-lite-docs/docs/userdocs/tutorials/README.md

 <br>

-10. Confirm the fee and sign the message (remember, it is good practice to read the messages you sign).
+10. Confirm the fee and sign the message (remember, it is good practice to read the messages you sign)

 <p align="center">
   <img src="/m8.png" alt="Metamask sign">